Riding the Trend or Protecting Profits | Standard Lithium Ltd. (SLI)

 Sponsored

-The average price from analysts is $12.30.
 SLI currently public float of 127.60M and currently shorts hold a 0.97% ratio of that float.
-Today, the average trading volume of SLI was 2.03M shares.
+Today, the average trading volume of SLI was 2.15M shares.

 SLI’s Market Performance

-After a stumble in the market that brought SLI to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.88% of gains for the given period.
+After a stumble in the market that brought SLI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -12.00% of loss for the given period.

 Stock Fundamentals for SLI